 The Leki Helicon Lite delivers excellent performance in every way, edging out the competition to be named our favorite backcountry ski pole.
 And, it is one of the least expensive poles on the market, making it our top choice for users on a budget as well.
 The grip is well-contoured and comfortable to hold, with tacky rubber that makes it easy to grasp.
 The wrist straps adjust easily, the handle can be used to flip tech bindings between ski and walk mode, and the secondary grip is great as well.
 This pole features 35 centimeters of length adjustment, which is plenty for switching from extended lengths for uphill travel to short poles for steep downhill turns, to nordic length for skating out lengthy exits.
 In every way, this pole is awesome, and it's more affordable than pretty much any other pole on the market.

-The downsides to this pole are few and far between, but if we had to be picky, we'd say that the colors are a bit loud, that the lower shaft could be stiffer, and that the pole could be lighter overall.
-These minor criticisms are the only things we could come up with.
-The Helicon Lite poles perform well across the board, from the most important considerations like a comfortable grip and their solid construction to the bells and whistles like an ice/snow scraper on the powder baskets.
+We have little to complain about with this pole.
+The lower shaft could be a bit stiffer, and the pole could be lighter overall.
+The colors are a bit loud.
+But these are minor criticisms; the Helicon Lite poles perform well across the board, from the most important considerations like a comfortable grip and their solid construction to the bells and whistles like an ice/snow scraper on the powder baskets.
 These poles do all of this at a low price, making your decision a no-brainer.
 We feel they are the best poles on the market, and surprisingly, also the best value.

 The MSR DynaLock Ascent Carbon is a lightweight and compact carbon-fiber pole that folds down to a small size to fit easily into a backpack, earning our recommendation for the best splitboarding pole.
 These poles have 20 centimeters of length adjustment, which is plenty for the uphill, as well as excellent secondary grips and padded wrist straps.
 They also have large powder baskets which help when touring on those deep powder days.
 An incredibly low swing weight helps save energy, and at the top of the skin track, they disappear into a pack for the ride down with a collapsed length of just 14.25 inches—the smallest packed size we have ever tested.
 These poles are the total package for splitboarding: comfortable on the way up, and nonexistent on the ride back down.
 As a bonus, these are also some of the least expensive, high-quality collapsible poles on the market.